Prescott DUI Attorneys

 An arrest for DUI, Aggravated DUI, Extreme DUI, and Super Extreme DUI cases in Prescott can result in thousands of dollars in fines, higher auto insurance costs, loss of license, community service, and even jail time in Yavapai County.
 There is hope, however.
 A qualified and experienced Prescott DUI attorney can make a difference in the outcome of your case.

-For an immediate FREE consultation on your DUI charge in Yavapai County call 602-888-8000 and ask for DUI Defense Lawyer Craig Raymond.
-The DUI lawyers at Dunham & Jones handle all alcohol-related and drug-related cases in Prescott and throughout Yavapai County.
+For an immediate FREE consultation on your DUI charge in Yavapai County call 800-852-8005 a DUI Defense Lawyer.

 How to fight your DUI in Prescott

-All you have to do to start fighting your DUI arrest in Prescott is to call DUI Defense Lawyer Craig Raymond at Dunham & Jones at 602-888-8000 immediately, because the clock has started running on your criminal case and driver’s license case.
+All you have to do to start fighting your DUI arrest in Prescott is to call a DUI Defense Lawyer at 800-852-8005 immediately, because the clock has started running on your criminal case and driver’s license case.
 The worst thing you can do is wait to the last minute or not do anything at all.
-Dunham & Jones offers affordable payment plans and in many cases doesn’t require any money down to start working on your DUI defense in Prescott.
-Dunham & Jones #1 Goal is a DISMISSAL or REDUCTION in your Yavapai County charge..

 Experienced Prescott DUI Defense Lawyer